bradleyfrank/ansible/README.md

 ### Inventory

-The `inventory` file should look like this:
+The `inventory.yml` file should look like this:

 ```yaml
 all: